 Ingredients

 - Heavy cream – Heavy cream is also called “heavy whipping cream”.
+It helps to make the frosting light and fluffy.

 - Granulated sugar – This recipe uses granulated sugar, not powdered sugar.